yiyangshen/COMP30022-DocMcStuffins/docs/minutes/week12_team-sprint_retrospective.md

 ## Stanley Wirian
 > What went well in the Sprint?
 Were there any improvements compared to the previous sprint?
-- There were improvements on the frontend — the do not leave task to the last week and committed their work to GitHub more often
+- There were improvements on the frontend — they do not leave task to the last week and committed their work to GitHub more often
 - Backend went well/normally as last time
 - GiHub workflow was better than the previous sprint since we have discovered the problems before-hand